-The woman took Hermione by he arm and gently bit firmly guided her to the back of the house, and gestured for her to sit in one of the old chairs in the kitchen.
-Hermione took off her coat while the old lady was taking off the stove a purple tea pot and chatting about her hip and how bad it was with this weather.
-On the table there were already a sugar bowl and two cups that were being filled.
+The woman took Hermione by the arm and gently but firmly guided her to the back of the house, and gestured for her to sit in one of the old chairs in the kitchen.
+Hermione took off her coat while the old lady was taking off the stove a purple teapot and chatting about her hip and how bad it was with this weather.
+On the table, there were already a sugar bowl and two cups that were being filled.

 "Yes, thank you, Mrs…"

 "I am Hermione, Hermione Black.
-Pleasure to meet you indeed.
-"She shifted slightly towards the door, only to look back to the other woman "Do you know when Doctor Watson will be here, Mrs. Hudson? "
+A pleasure to meet you indeed.
+"She shifted slightly towards the door, only to look back to the other woman "Do you know when Doctor Watson will be here, Mrs Hudson? "

 "Oh, he is upstairs.
-He is just, you know…"She lowered her voice, as if what she was about to say were some kind of secret.
+He is just, you know…"She lowered her voice as if what she was about to say was some kind of secret.
 "He had been depressed for a while.
-He rarely goes out except from his meetings with his therapist and some grocery shopping.
+He rarely goes out except for his meetings with his therapist and some grocery shopping.
 He doesn't even have a job"

 Hermione chuckled at this and it appeared to lift the spirits in the room.
 From what she had read on John's blog, it was clear to her that he was not gay.
 He had a weird fascination with Sherlock, granted, but she doubted it went further than just admiration.
 Sherlock?
 Not enough data points to draw a conclusion.
 He might have been asexual for all that she knew.
 Her train of thoughts was stopped when she heard the footsteps coming down the stairs.
 She turned herself to face the door, seconds before a man emerged in the doorway, hands on his sides slowly clenching and relaxing, and looking awfully self-aware.

 She could see he had tried to look formal and presentable, but months of voluntary confinement had made a significant impact on his appearance.
 The man she had seen in the photographs, while not typically handsome, had always been kind of attractive.
-There was something intriguing in his soldier like posture, in the few slightly fairer hairs that were starting to decorate his temples, in the wrinkles around his eyes.
-But the person before her, was a mere shadow of it.
-He was far too thing, too pale and baggy-eyed, too sad.
-He had shaved, but his shirt was full of creases as if it had been carelessly thrown in a couch, his trousers looked unwashed and his shoes were in dire need of shine.
+There was something intriguing in his soldier-like posture, in the few slightly fairer hairs that were starting to decorate his temples, in the wrinkles around his eyes.
+But the person before her was a mere shadow of it.
+He was far too thin, too pale and baggy-eyed, too sad.
+He had shaved, but his shirt was full of creases as if it had been carelessly thrown on a couch, his trousers looked unwashed and his shoes were in dire need of a shine.
 She tried to discretely draw her eyes to his face, so he would not feel under scrutiny.

-"Hi, sorry, it is ridiculous that I am late in my own house."He offer a hand that Hermione immediately took, with a firm but cordial handshake "John Watson"
+"Hi, sorry, it is ridiculous that I am late in my own house."He offered a hand that Hermione immediately took, with a firm but cordial handshake "John Watson"